Osvaldo Romo: Life in Brazil and arrest

 In 1977, Romo was sent to Brazil by his superiors, and may have participated in death squads there, according to human rights NGOs.
 During Chile's transition to democracy, as one of the most important figures of the Pinochet regime, Romo was sought by prosecutors and found living in São Paulo with his wife and five children in June 1992.

 Arrested by the Brazilian police, he was extradited to Chile in November 1992.
-He was sentenced to ten years in prison for the kidnapping of MIR member Manuel Cortez Joo and five years and a day for the kidnapping of Ofelio Lazo, who was disappeared in July 1974.
+He was sentenced to ten years in prison for the kidnapping of MIR member Manuel Cortez Joo and five years and a day for the kidnapping of Ofelio Lazo, who disappeared in July 1974.

 Romo, suffering from diabetes and heart failure, was moved to the hospital of Santiago Penitentiary on 3 July 2007, and died the following day.
 His funeral was held on 5 July at the Cementerio General de Santiago, with no one in attendance.